Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 const variation = eppoClient.getBoolAssignment(
   user.id,
-  "new-checkout-page",
-  // if using Eppo to target users, pass in user properties as optional third argument
-  // userProperties
+  "new-checkout-page"
 );

 return variation ? <NewCheckoutPage /> : <OldCheckoutPage />
 ```

-Note that the `get<Type>Assignment` methods in Eppo are deterministic, meaning that they will always return the same flag status for a given subject (e.g., user) throughout the experiment.
+Note that the `get<Type>Assignment` methods in Eppo are deterministic, meaning that they will always return the same flag status for a given subject (e.g., user) wherever the flag is called.

 ### 6. Turn on the flag

-Flip the flag on in the Test environment to start serving the new variant.
+Flip the flag on in the Test environment to start serving the new feature.

 ![Feature gate 5](/img/feature-flagging/feature-gate-setup-2.png)

 You should now see assignments coming through the Eppo SDK!

-To deploy to production, create a new SDK key for the production environment, create a production experiment allocation, and enable the flag.
+To deploy to production, create a new SDK key for the production environment, create a production feature gate allocation, and enable the flag.